 You can then decorate your pin cushion with mini crochet flowers, vintage buttons or whatever takes your fancy.
 I added a mini crochet circle with vintage button to mine…

 That looks so sweet, Emma.
 Thanks so much for sharing your crochet pin cushion pattern with us.
-We think a set of these in co-ordinating colours would make a very cute display, maybe on a small thrifted saucer to show them off.
+We think a set of these in coordinating colours would make a very cute display, maybe on a small thrifted saucer to show them off.
+For more fun crochet projects check out our free granny square patterns and our free amigurumi crochet patterns – you’ll find some real cuties in there!

 Emma Birer works full time as a fashion designer, but she also loves craft and home decoration, and you can keep in touch with her loves, musings and little projects on her blog Daffodils and Snowdrops.